BartSte/snapshot/README.md

   └── snapshot
 ```

 where `bin` and `lib` are directories that you should not touch.
-On the other
+The `snapshot`
-hand, the `snapshot` script is the one that you should use to interact with the
+script is the one that you should use to interact with the application.
+For
-application.
-For example:
+example:

 ```bash
 ./snapshot-<version>/snapshot --help